-The JMS message is a Java object and therefore it is not possible to parse the message as a bit stream.
+The JMS message is a Java object, and therefore you cannot parse the message as a bit stream.
 When the message is received, the header data, property data, and payload data are extracted by using the JMS API.

 For information on the header, properties, and payload of JMS messages, refer to "JMS message structure" on page 61.